Everyone can imagine their “dream home.” For some, it’s a bungalow with a white picket fence. For others, it’s a

 Once you’ve taken all these factors into consideration, stop and think, “How much do you want to pay for the next twenty or thirty years for your home?”
 It’s an important decision, one worth taking the time to think about carefully before acting.

-Genisys Credit Union has several Mortgage programs to fit most needs, including a mortgage geared for the 1st Time Homebuyer.
+Genisys Credit Union has several Mortgage programs to fit most needs, including a first time home buyer mortgage program to help make the process easier.
 Review our mortgage programs or contact us when you are ready and let us help you find out how much you can afford.

 © Genisys Credit Union and www.genisyscu.org, 2018.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Genisys Credit Union and www.genisyscu.org with appropriate and specific direction to the original content